SFrijters/SmartPlantV1/README.md

 ## nix develop

+This sketch can be developed with [Nix](https://nixos.org/download.html).

 `nix develop` provides a semi-reproducible development environment: `arduino-cli` and other packages are pinned, but `arduino-cli` downloads its own packages.
+These are in turn pinned via the [sketch.yaml](sketch.yaml) file (available in `arduino-cli` version 0.23 and above).

 For NixOS: make sure the user is in the "dialout" group to access the serial port.